rasmusdubeck/DIS-Project/README.md

 ## How to run the web-app:

-To run and compile the project, first make sure that you have Docker installed.
+To run and compile the project, first make sure that you have Docker installed and working.

 Open Docker, then clone or download this repository.